kushalvyas/Kalman-Filter-using-Boost-CPP/README.md

 # Kalman-Filter-using-Boost-CPP

-This is for my signals mini course project.
+This is for my mini project.

 Implementation of simple kalmanfilter using boost c++ libraries